 For anyone who’s created a digital startup there are times when the rose-coloured glasses fall off and you see things for what they really are.
+It feels like you can just jump into the deep end and get things done, but you must actually establish a base before you can fully take on your project head on.
 Even the strongest among us have days when we think “God, this is a terrible thing for me to be spending my time on”!
 But those same people, myself included, usually believe that things are going to work out.

 I’m a paranoid optimist.
 In the short-term I always expect something to go wrong, but in the long-term I think things are going to be alright.
 When something bad happens I’m able to absorb it because I expect bad things to happen.
 I have the ability to look beyond the current disaster and see it for what it is, see the opportunities being created and how to take advantage of them.

 Where others may fall to pieces from the pressure and the stress, I perform at my best.
 When I’m being pummelled, and against the ropes, I fight back harder and create something anew.